pseudomuto/protoc-gen-doc/README.md

-# Google Protocol Buffers Documentation Generator
+# Google Protocol Buffers<br/>Documentation Generator

 `protoc-gen-doc` is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
 It can generate